 The project was designed by the Dutch architectural firm of ONL headed by architect Kas Oosterhuis.
 Kas is a pioneer when it comes to reimagining the way we design and build buildings.
-In a world characterized by “Innovate or perish”, some architects such as SANAA and Jean Nouvel continue with their modernist roots, while others such as BIG and ONL rely upon digital design technologies to lead the way.
-ONL has utilized parametric design processes to create dynamic buildings that mimic natural systems.
+Similar to internationally acclaimed architects such as SANAA, Jean Nouvel and BIG, ONL utilizes parametric design to create innovative architecture.
+However, ONL goes one step further and attempts to create dynamic buildings that mimic natural systems.

 The roof structure 3

 Working with Complexity

-The architect wanted to capture the flow of river Danube through his architecture.
-He designed a five-story structure with two underground parking levels and three above ground public levels.
-The result was a whale shaped structure nestled between two parallel warehouses constructed of concrete, aluminum, steel, and glass.
-Two existing warehouses were remodeled, while the third one was reduced in size to improve access for the new complex.
+With an intention to capture the flow of river Danube through architecture, ONL designed a five-story structure with two underground parking levels and three above ground public levels.
+The result was a whale shaped structure constructed of concrete, aluminum, steel, and glass nestled between two parallel warehouses.
+These two warehouses were remodeled, while the third one was reduced in size to improve access for the new complex.
 Much like its natural counterpart, the whale emerges and expands between the two warehouses to form its head.
 The curving arched roof is made of triangular shapes of tubular steel structure and glass panels.
 Due to the complex geometry, panels vary in size and no two panels are similar.
 This level of complexity was only possible through CNC based off-site construction methods.
 Continuing with its trend setting design, ONL is also exploring SWARM based modeling, where a change in one variable would prompt an automatic adjustment in the entire system, similar to a flock of birds in flight.

 SWARM modeling 4

 The Balna appears to be a trapped Whale that is trying to emerge out of the warehouse district, similar to the City of Budapest that is trying to emerge out of its checkered past.
 Nevertheless it is successful in many ways.
 It is a fun building full of exciting uses.
 Architecturally, it provides wonderful spaces for shopping, relaxation, and amusement.
-It is a unique structure that reminds one of Budapest’s waterfront and its history.
+It is a unique structure that reestablishes the importance of Budapest’s waterfront and its history.
 Its organic shape and innovative architecture point to a promising future for Budapest and its inhabitants.